magentabusiness/magentabusiness.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 * Set default time range to **Last 7 days**
 * Save view with name **Machine maintenance remaining days forecast job**

 Once view saved, Trendz would schedule background job that will periodically execute calculation function and save result as telemetry of the machine.
-On each run Trendz would fetch new data from ThingsBoard and execute calculation function on it.
+On each run Trendz would fetch new data from IoT Hub and execute calculation function on it.

 {% include images-gallery.html imageCollection="predictive-maintenance-save-remaining-time-as-telemetry" %}

 ### Step 3: Create alarm if remaining time less than 14 days
-At this moment we already have `capsForecast` telemetry for each machine in the ThingsBoard which tells as how many days left until next maintenance.
+At this moment we already have `capsForecast` telemetry for each machine in the IoT Hub which tells as how many days left until next maintenance.
 It means that we can create Alarm Rule in ThignsBoard to raise an alarm if remaining time less than 14 days.

-* In ThingsBoard open machine's device profile and add new Alarm Rule
+* In IoT Hub open machine's device profile and add new Alarm Rule
 * Alarm type - **Maintenance required**
 * Create alarm rule
   * Severity - `Warning`